Interested in submitting an application for a Short-Term Research Stay in Mexico?

 Short-Term Research Stays in 2024-25

-Alianza MX launched a call for applications in February 2024 for funding support for UC graduate students to conduct short-term research stays in Mexico between the Summer of 2024 and Spring of 2025.
+Alianza MX launched a call for applications in February 2024 for funding support for UC graduate students to conduct short-term research stays in Mexico June 2024 and May 2025.
 Twenty-five (25) students from eight UC campuses were selected for funding support.
 Please see below for details and check back here soon for updates on these research projects.

 Students